pimalaya/core/keyring/README.md

-# 🔐 pimalaya-keyring
+# 🔐 keyring-lib

-Rust library to manage keyring for the Pimalaya project.
+Rust library to manage your sensitive data.

-See the full [API documentation](https://docs.rs/pimalaya-keyring/latest/pimalaya_keyring/) and [some examples](https://git.sr.ht/~soywod/pimalaya/tree/master/item/keyring/examples).
+See the full [API documentation](https://docs.rs/keyring-lib/latest/keyring/) and [some examples](https://git.sr.ht/~soywod/pimalaya/tree/master/item/keyring/examples).

 *The project is under active development.
 Do not use in production before the `v1.0.0`.*